Donald R. Gardner: Post Marine Corps career

-Major General Gardner retired from the U.S. Marine Corps in 1994.
-From 1996 to 1999, he served as president and chief executive officer of the Intrepid Sea-Air-Space Museum in New York City.
-From 1999 to 2004, he served as chief executive officer for the Marine Corps University Foundation.
+Gardner retired from the U.S. Marine Corps in 1994.
+From 1996 to 1999, he was president and chief executive officer of the Intrepid Sea-Air-Space Museum in New York City.
+From 1999 to 2004, he was chief executive officer for the Marine Corps University Foundation.
 On May 21, 2004, he was selected to fulfill the duties of president, Marine Corps University, becoming the first civilian to hold the post He retired from that position on June 25, 2009.
 The guest speaker at his retirement was GEN James T. Conway, Commandant of the Marine Corps, who referred to him as "the last Confederate general still on active duty" due to his research on America's Civil War.

-Prior to assuming duties as president, MCU, Major General Gardner had served on the Commonwealth of Virginia's Veterans Services Foundation.
+Prior to assuming duties as president, MCU, Major General Gardner had been on the Commonwealth of Virginia's Veterans Services Foundation.
 He could not maintain a position as a member of the Veterans Services Foundation, due to federal regulations.